Wolfboy248/web-based-tournament/README.md

 - Automatic score fetching for the two players competeting
 - Random map generation
 - Hopefully decent visuals compatible with [OBS  Studio](https://github.com/obsproject/obs-studio)
+- Automatic PB uploads with [Ghost Server](https://github.com/p2sr/GhostServer)
+- Support for vetoes

 ## Goals

-- Automatic PB uploads with [Ghost Server](https://github.com/p2sr/GhostServer)

-- Convenient dashboard to manage who is playing in a match, more ability to manage when a new round is decided

-- Adding support for vetoes
+- Automatically switch maps when a random map is picked
+- Add some more visual styling to make it look in general better

 **Contributors**